Get up to 50% OFF Auto Transport! Follow us on social media for an extra $20 OFF – just show proof to qualify.

 Why the 1980s Were Pontiac's Last Great Rebel Era

-You didn’t buy a Pontiac in the '80s because it was practical.
+You didn’t buy Pontiac cars from the 80s because it was practical.
 You bought one because it evoked a feeling.

 Emissions rules were tightening.
 Fuel economy mattered more than horsepower.
 Yet Pontiac refused to go quietly.
 Instead, they delivered turbocharged models, digital dashboards, and some of the era’s wildest special editions.
 They weren’t the fastest cars on the road, but they had character, and for many, that was enough.